BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Introduction

 \section{Introduction}

-2D visual perception has witnessed rapid development in the past few years and emerged some dominant paradigm like Faster R-CNN \cite{FasterRCNN}, which is competitive, scalable \cite{Mask-RCNN,CascadeRCNN,HTC}, and task-compatible \cite{Mask-RCNN}.
-However, with respect to the scene of autonomous driving where both performance and time-efficiency are required, the main tasks like 3D object detection and Bird-Eye-View (BEV) semantic segmentation are still conducted by different paradigms in the up-to-date benchmarks.
-For example, in the nuScenes \cite{NS} benchmark, the multi-camera 3D object detection track is dominated by image-view-based methods like FCOS3D \cite{FCOS3D} and PGD \cite{PGD}, while the BEV semantic segmentation track is dominated by the BEV-based methods like PON \cite{PON}, Lift-Splat-Shoot \cite{LSS}, and VPN \cite{VPN}.
-Which view space is more reasonable for perception in autonomous driving, and can we handle these tasks in a unified view space?
+2D visual perception has witnessed rapid development in the past few years and emerged some outstanding paradigms like Mask R-CNN \cite{Mask-RCNN}, which is high-performance, scalable\cite{CascadeRCNN, HTC}, and multi-task compatible.
+However, with respect to the scene of vision-based autonomous driving where both accuracy and time-efficiency are desired, major tasks like 3D object detection and map restoration (\textit{i.e.}, Bird-Eye-View (BEV) semantic segmentation) are still conducted by different paradigms in the up-to-date benchmarks.
+For example, in the nuScenes \cite{NS} benchmark, image-view-based methods like FCOS3D \cite{FCOS3D} and PGD \cite{PGD} have leading performances in the multi-camera 3D object detection track, while the BEV semantic segmentation track is dominated by the BEV-based methods like PON \cite{PON}, Lift-Splat-Shoot \cite{LSS}, and VPN \cite{VPN}.
+Which view space is more reasonable for perception in autonomous driving, and can we handle these tasks in a unified framework?
 Aiming at these questions, we propose BEVDet in this paper.
-With BEVDet, we explore the feasibility of detecting the 3D object in BEV, expecting a superior performance compared with the up-to-date image-view-based methods and a consistent paradigm with BEV semantic segmentation.
-In this way, we can further verify the feasibility of multi-task learning which is meaningful for time-efficient inference.
+With BEVDet, we explore the advantages of detecting 3D objects in BEV, expecting a superior performance compared to the latest image-view-based methods and a consistent paradigm with BEV semantic segmentation.
+In this way, we can further verify the feasibility of multi-task learning, which is meaningful for time-efficient inference.

-The proposed BEVDet, as illustrated in Fig.~\ref{fig:pipeline}, defines and handles the perception problem in the BEV space.
-It is modularly designed with an image-view encoder for encoding features in image view, a view transformer for transforming the feature from image view into BEV, a BEV encoder for further encoding features in the BEV perspective, and a task-specific head for predicting the targets of the 3D object detection task.
-Benefiting from this modular design, we can reuse a mass of existing works which have been proved effective in other areas and expect a long way to upgrade this paradigm specific for autonomous driving.
-We haven't designed any new models in this paper.
-Instead, we just focus on the feasibility of BEVDet and construct it with some mature works like SwinTransformer \cite{SwinTransformer} for image-view encoder, Lift-Splat-Shoot \cite{LSS} for view transformer, ResNet \cite{ResNet} for BEV encoder, and CenterPoint \cite{CenterPoint3D} for 3D object detection head.
+The proposed BEVDet, as illustrated in Fig.~\ref{fig:pipeline}, shares a similar framework with the up-to-date BEV semantic segmentation algorithms \cite{PON,LSS,PYVA}.
+It is modularly designed with an image-view encoder for encoding features in image view, a view transformer for transforming the feature from image view into BEV, a BEV encoder for further encoding features in the BEV perspective, and a task-specific head for performing 3D object detection in the BEV space.
+Benefiting from this modular design, we can reuse a mass of existing works which have been proved effective in other areas and still expect a long way to upgrade this paradigm specific for the task of 3D object detection.